karripar/va-frontend/README.md

 4. Install the required node_modules with the command `npm install`
 5. Fill in the required environment variables with the instructions in the following paragraph.
 6. Enter `npm run dev` once the backend is up and running.
+7. All available commands are found in the `package.json` file.

 ## Environment Variables